tesselo/pixels/docs/index.md

 The `interval` should be `months`, `weeks`, or `days`.

 Composite mode currently is only supported for Sentinel-2 in L2A level.
+There are two different compositing methods to choose from, through the `composite_method` argument.
+This argument can either be `SCL`, or `FULL`.
+For `SCL`, the compositing will be incremental, the algorithm will stop once no cloudy pixels are left.
+The `FULL` method will download all available scenes and use the highest NDVI value in each cloud free pixel to decide which one to use.
+This tends to have much better results in siutations where there is haze or thin clouds that are not properly marked as clouds in the algorithm.

 ### Additional parameters
 The satellite to use is specified in the `platforms` parameter, and the